 Hi!
 I'm Gary Ang, a rather atypical (or relatively old) PHD in Computer Science candidate at the Singapore Management University.
 Prior to this mid-life break, I headed the investment risk management function at the Monetary Authority of Singapore.
 I am interested in research relating to deep learning on networks (or graphs), specifically dynamic and/or temporal networks with multimodal attributes.
 My interests in multimodal dynamic networks stem from my parallel interests in the creative and financial domains, where such networks are common.

-My first work in this area, on Learning Network-Based Multi-Modal Mobile User Interface Embeddings, which has been published at the 26th ACM International Conference on Intelligent User Interfaces (IUI 2021) proposes a novel self-supervised model - Multi-modal Attention-based Attributed Network Embedding (MAAN) model - that learns semantically rich information from networks of UI design objects with multiple modalities - text, code, images, categorical, numerical data.
+Learning Network-Based Multi-Modal Mobile User Interface Embeddings, which has been published at the 26th ACM International Conference on Intelligent User Interfaces (IUI 2021) proposes a novel self-supervised model - Multi-modal Attention-based Attributed Network Embedding (MAAN) model - that learns semantically rich information from networks of UI design objects with multiple modalities - text, code, images, categorical, numerical data.
+Paper

-My first work in this area, on Learning Knowledge-Enriched Company Embeddings for Investment Management, which was accepted by the 2nd ACM International Conference on AI in Finance (ICAIF 2021) proposes Knowledge-Enriched Company Embedding (KECE), a novel multi-stage attention-based dynamic network embedding model that combines multimodal time-series information of companies with knowledge from Wikipedia and knowledge graph relationships from Wikidata to generate company entity embeddings that can be applied to a variety of downstream investment management tasks.
+Learning Knowledge-Enriched Company Embeddings for Investment Management, which was published at the 2nd ACM International Conference on AI in Finance (ICAIF 2021) proposes the Knowledge-Enriched Company Embedding (KECE) model, a novel multi-stage attention-based dynamic network embedding model that combines multimodal time-series information of companies with knowledge from Wikipedia and knowledge graph relationships from Wikidata to generate company entity embeddings that can be applied to a variety of downstream investment management tasks.
+Paper